latextemplates/generator-latex-template/README.md

 ### Using the generator

-You can run the generator by invoking this command on a command prompt:
+One can run the generator by invoking this command on a command prompt:

 ```bash
 yo latex-template